Top reasons for cart abandonment and how to address them

 Qualitative data collection from post-purchase surveys can:

-The insights gained during these surveys can help businesses identify areas for improvement.
+The insights gained during these surveys can help you identify areas for improvement and build trust with your customers.
 If you notice high attrition levels after a specific step, these surveys will provide further insight into why.

 Offer relevant payment methods